How to Set Up a Preventive Maintenance Program

 In addition to the above, a PM program also specifies which assets need to be prioritized.

 Finally, for true efficiency, a preventive maintenance program is based on a CMMS software.

 These are special program that can automate all the preventive maintenance work with ease, leaving you with enough time to focus your administrative and managerial resources elsewhere.

-How to Install a Preventive Maintenance Program [An 8-Step Guide]
+How to start a Preventive Maintenance Program

 Now that we’ve understood what a preventive maintenance program is (and what it’s not), let’s break down the process of creating and implementing one.